irom-lab/agirom/README.md

 For commercial use, please contact sdavide [at] ifi [dot] uzh [dot] ch

+# Agilicious Hardware Platform
+If you want to replicate the Agilicious hardware platform, follow this [step-by-step guide](miscellaneous/documentation/hardware_platform.md).

 # Getting Started

-If you want to replicate the Agilicious hardware platform, follow this [step-by-step guide](miscellaneous/documentation/hardware_platform.md).

 If you use ROS, simply clone agilicious into your `catkin` workspace and `catkin build`:
 ```
 # Create new catkin workspace.